Frequently Asked Questions

 If the device is installed behind a proxy/firewall and can’t be reachable on internet via direct connection, what are the pitfalls?

-How do you secure your own cloud to prevent malicious attack which may allow attacker to break-in our systems?
+How do you secure your own cloud to prevent malicious attack which may allow attacker to break-in to our systems?

 Generally, we try to follow good OPSEC practices for our systems.
 We support 2FA for user accounts and force all the connections to be over HTTPS.
 More details on our approach can be found on our security page.